Bundle Adjustment in the Eager Mode: Methodology

+We first introduce the Jacobian matrix storage format and then the construction of the matrix in the eager mode.
 We represent the Jacobian tensors using the native PyTorch \texttt{sparse\_bsr} (Block Sparse Row) format \cite{pytorch_sparse_bsr}, which is particularly designed for matrices with a block sparse structure.
-This retains the original form of Jacobian in matrix shape, and allows block $\mathbf{J}_{\left[\mathbf{r}_{ij}, \cdot\right]}$ to be directly indexed by the corresponding residual and parameter.
+This retains the original form of the Jacobian as a matrix and allows the Jacobian blocks $\mathbf{J}_{\left[\mathbf{r}_{ij}, \bm{\zeta}_i\right]}$ and $\mathbf{J}_{\left[\mathbf{r}_{ij}, \mathbf{p}_j\right]}$ to be directly indexed by their corresponding residual and parameter.
+For example, the block in the row associated with residual $\mathbf{r}_{ij}$ and column $i$ of the camera Jacobian $\frac{\partial \bm{R}}{\partial \bm{Z}}$ represents the Jacobian block $\mathbf{J}_{\left[\mathbf{r}_{ij}, \bm{\zeta}_i\right]}$, corresponding to residual $\mathbf{r}_{ij}$ and camera $\bm{\zeta}_i$.
 Moreover, compared to other formats such as \texttt{sparse\_coo} (Coordinate List) \cite{wikipedia_sparse_matrix_coo}, it is more efficient for matrix-matrix operations such as $\mathbf{J}^\top \mathbf{J}$ frequently used in LM.
 Note that PyTorch lacks support for basic operations for \texttt{sparse\_bsr} format, e.g., the matrix-matrix product.
 Therefore, we implement all related operations such as matrix-matrix product and matrix diagonal scaling in the eager mode so that the entire LM algorithm can be applied with standard Python operators, which will be discussed in \sref{sec:sparse_ops}.
-By only storing the sparse blocks, the space complexity can be reduced from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$, where $n=6C+3P$ is the number of parameters to optimize.
-This significant space complexity reduction makes it practical for solving large-scale problems.